Help For Reading Problems & Dyslexia

 If you are concerned that your child may have this learning disability, we are able to help you to find out what are the next steps and help your child overcome any learning disability with our wide array of targeted treatments and therapies for children with learning disabilities.
 Singapore Brain Centre’s brain training and sound-to-code reading training can become the foundation for a life of easier, faster and more fluent reading.
 By identifying the skill weaknesses behind each student’s specific reading problems, we are able to overcome a lifetime of poor reading in a matter of weeks!

 Reading depends on strong cognitive skills for consistent success.
 Efficient auditory processing is at the core of all reading success.
 Studies by the department of education have suggested that poor auditory processing skills contribute to over 80% of the nation’s reading problems!
 If the student struggles to read, it is very likely that he or she is held down by an auditory processing weakness.
+To better understand dyslexia treatment, read our blog article here.

 Identify Processing Deficits